Milky Way: Appearance

 As viewed from Earth, the visible region of the Milky Way's galactic plane occupies an area of the sky that includes 30 constellations.
 The Galactic Center lies in the direction of Sagittarius, where the Milky Way is brightest.
 From Sagittarius, the hazy band of white light appears to pass around to the galactic anticenter in Auriga.
 The band then continues the rest of the way around the sky, back to Sagittarius, dividing the sky into two roughly equal hemispheres.

-The galactic plane is inclined by about 60° to the ecliptic (the plane of Earth's orbit).
-Relative to the celestial equator, it passes as far north as the constellation of Cassiopeia and as far south as the constellation of Crux, indicating the high inclination of Earth's equatorial plane and the plane of the ecliptic, relative to the galactic plane.
-The north galactic pole is situated at right ascension 12h 49m, declination +27.4° (B1950) near β Comae Berenices, and the south galactic pole is near α Sculptoris.
-Because of this high inclination, depending on the time of night and year, the Milky Way arch may appear relatively low or relatively high in the sky.
-For observers from latitudes approximately 65° north to 65° south, the Milky Way passes directly overhead twice a day.
+The galactic plane is inclined by about 60° to the ecliptic (the path of the Sun in the sky).
+It is tilted at an angle of 63° to the celestial equator.

 Astronomical history

+Ancient, naked eye observations

 In Meteorologica, Aristotle (384–322 BC) states that the Greek philosophers Anaxagoras (c.
-500–428 BC) and Democritus (460–370 BC) proposed that the Milky Way is the glow of stars not directly visible due to Earth's shadow, while other stars receive their light from the Sun (but have their glow obscured by solar rays).
-Aristotle himself believed that the Milky Way was part of the Earth's upper atmosphere (along with the stars), and that it was a byproduct of stars burning that did not dissipate because of its outermost location in the atmosphere (composing its great circle).
-He also said that the milky appearance of the Milky Way Galaxy is due to the refraction of the Earth's atmosphere.
+500–428 BC) and Democritus (460–370 BC) proposed that the Milky Way is the glow of stars not directly visible due to Earth's shadow, while other stars receive their light from the Sun, but have their glow obscured by solar rays.
+Aristotle himself believed that the Milky Way was part of the Earth's upper atmosphere, along with the stars, and that it was a byproduct of stars burning that did not dissipate because of its outermost location in the atmosphere, composing its great circle.
+He said that the milky appearance of the Milky Way Galaxy is due to the refraction of the Earth's atmosphere.
 The Neoplatonist philosopher Olympiodorus the Younger (c.
 495–570 AD) criticized this view, arguing that if the Milky Way were sublunary, it should appear different at different times and places on Earth, and that it should have parallax, which it does not.
 In his view, the Milky Way is celestial.
 This idea would be influential later in the Muslim world.